Maravedí: Etymology

+Minting

+During the Middle Ages, the maravedí was minted in various denominations and materials, with silver being the most common.
+Initially, the maravedí was a gold coin, primarily minted during the reigns of Alfonso X of Castile and his successors.

 History

 The gold dinar was first struck in Iberia under Abd-ar-Rahman III, Emir of Córdoba (912–961).
 During the 11th century, the dinar became known as the morabit, morabotin or morabetino throughout Europe.
-In the 12th century, it was copied by the Christian rulers Sancho I of Portugal (1154-1211), Ferdinand II of León (1157–1188) and Alfonso VIII of Castile (1158–1214).
+In the 12th century, it was copied by the Christian rulers Sancho I of Portugal (1154–1211), Ferdinand II of León (1157–1188) and Alfonso VIII of Castile (1158–1214).
 The new version of the coin became known as the morabitino in the Kingdom of Portugal and as maravedí in the remaining Iberian Kingdoms.
 Alfonso's gold marabotin or maravedí retained inscriptions in Arabic but had the letters ALF at the bottom.
 It weighed about 3.8 grams.

 In Castile, the maravedí de oro soon became the accounting unit for gold, alongside the sueldo (from solidus) for silver and the dinero (from [denarius]) for billon (vellón in Spanish).

 The gold content of the maravedí fell to a gram during the reign of James I of Aragon (1213–1276), and it kept falling, eventually becoming a silver coin under Alfonso X of Castile (1252–1284).
 By this time the word maravedí was being used for a specific coin officially, for any coin colloquially, and as a synonym for money itself, resulting in a certain confusion in interpreting 13th-century references to money, values, and coinage.

 Alfonso X, for example, made three issues of billon, in each of which the new coin was called a maravedí.
 His basic silver coin of 1258–1271 was also called a maravedí (maravedí de plata).
 It weighed 6.00 g and contained 3.67 g of fine silver.
 It was worth 30 dineros.
 At that time, the money of account was the Maravedí of 15 Sueldos or 180 Dineros, so that one maravedí as an accounting unit was worth six silver maravedí coins.